GunomeMidare/sap-build-work-zone/docs/setup/principal-propagation.md

 > [!TIP]
 > Always copy **SUBJECT** and **ISSUER** directly from **STRUST** after importing the SCC certificate — never guess or shorten!
 The SUBJECT and ISSUER values you use in icm/trusted_reverse_proxy_<x> must be exactly the same as those shown in the Cloud Connector system certificate when imported into STRUST on the ABAP backend.

 6. Restart the Internet Communication Manager (ICM) to apply the changes.
+Click on `Administration -> ICM -> Exit Soft -> Global`.
+This will restart ICM and make the parameters take effect.

 > [!NOTE]
 > The placeholder <TRUSTED_REVERSE_PROXY_DETAILS> refers to the value string that defines the trusted proxy's identity based on its system certificate's Subject and Issuer Distinguished Names (DNs).
 This tells ICM: "Accept certificate-forwarding only from this specific proxy."